 I certainly didn’t know that echidnas could swim.
 Have a look at this!

 On to echidna spotting!

 Despite the comical waddling gait, they have excellent hearing and sense of smell.
 When I found one recently I discovered that even with Sawkins ninja stalking techniques I couldn’t get within a metre and a half without it stopping and rolling up in a ball.
 The solution was to go about 3 metres in front and wait for it.
 If it rolls up or digs a hole below itself leaving only a carpet of spines, wait patiently for 20 minutes without swatting flies or mosquitos for the photo opportunity.
-The less adventurous can use a more expensive camera than my smartphone I guess.

 Did you know that in addition to termites, they also eat ants, grubs larvae and worms, and have highly sensitive noses that can detect electrical signals from their prey?
 This is the key to their distinctive but fairly common digging trails.